Porco Rosso: Plot

-Back at the Hotel Adriano, Curtis proposes to Gina but she turns him down, saying that she is waiting for Porco Rosso.
-Upon returning home, Porco and Fio are ambushed by the pirates, who threaten to kill Porco and destroy his plane.
-Fio talks them out of it, but Curtis appears and challenges Porco to a final duel.
-Fio makes a deal with him declaring that if Porco wins, Curtis must pay off his debts owed to Piccolo's company, and if Curtis wins, he may marry her.
+Curtis proposes to Gina but she says she is waiting for Porco.
+Gina sits in her garden each afternoon, waiting for Porco to meet her there, but he only ever visits her at night when the dim light will obscure his appearance.
+Porco and Fio are ambushed by the pirates, and Curtis challenges Porco to a duel.
+Fio declares that if Porco wins, Curtis must pay his debts owed to Piccolo's company, and if Curtis wins, he may marry her.